EnterpriseDeveloper/golang_message_passing/Readme.md

 ## Be sure to run `docker-compose up --build` before executing any command on Client-side.
 Open folder `client` in your terminal and run `go run main.go addItem test` or any command listed above.

+## TODO
+- [ ] Optimize logic for docker container for running RabbitMQ and Server together.
+Right now Server will throw an error until RabbitMQ will fully launches.